VEuPathDB/SiteSearchData/Model/bin/README.md

 * `dumpWdkBatchesForSolr`
   * dumps pathways, compounds, organisms, datasets and popset isolates for a given component.
 Connects to the component database found in $GUS_HOME/config/gus.config, and queries it to find the list of organisms to dump.
 Connects to a running SiteSearchData wdk service to generate the reports.
 * `ssCreateDocumentCategoriesBatch`
   * creates a (metadata) batch describing the types of documents we will have in solr, and their categories.
-Reads the [../data/documentTypeCategories.json](../data/documentTypeCategories.json) file and includes its contents in a `jsonblob` field in a `document-types` document.
+Reads the [../data/documentTypeCategories.json](../data/documentTypeCategories.json) file and includes its contents in a `jsonblob` field in a `document-types.json` solr-ready file.
+This metadata is used by the SiteSearchService to form its solr queries, and by the web client to format the left **Filter results** panel.
 * `ssCreateDocumentFieldsBatch`
-  * creates a (metadata) batch describing
+  * creates a (metadata) batch describing the fields in each solr document.
+Queries the SiteSearchData WDK Model (via a WDK service running that model) to discover the fields (attributes and tables) in each record type, and their properties.
+Also reads the [../data/nonWdkDocumentFields.json](../data/nonWdkDocumentFields.json) file to discover field metadata for documents that are not supplied by the SiteSearchData WDK model (e.g., Jekyll documents).
+Writes this information to a `document-fields.json` solr-ready file.
+This metadata is used by the SiteSearchService to form its solr queries, and by the web client to format the left **Filter results** panel.
 * `ssCreateWdkMetaBatch`
+  *
 * `ssCreateWdkRecordsBatch`
 * `ssLoadBatch`
 * `ssLoadMultipleBatches`